Mackinac Island experiences four distinct seasons, each with its own unique personality.

 That said, your experience of Mackinac Island will be different depending on when you visit.
 Each season offers its own special attractions.

-After a winter hiatus while the Straits of Mackinac are frozen over, the ferry boats that shuttle visitors back and forth from the mainland to Mackinac Island resume a regular schedule of trips in late April.
+After a winter hiatus while the Straits of Mackinac are frozen over, the Mackinac Island ferry boats that shuttle visitors back and forth from the mainland resume a regular schedule of trips in late April.
 Visitors will notice the landscape coming back to life as the island comes out of hibernation and spring wildflowers emerge in Mackinac Island State Park.

 Crowds on Mackinac Island are generally much smaller in the spring, before schools let out for the summer.
 That also means Mackinac Island lodging deals and special package rates are available, giving you even more value in the spring.

 - How spring on Mackinac makes for a unique island experience

-Memorial Day is the beginning of the peak tourism season on Mackinac Island.
+Memorial Day is the beginning of peak tourism season on Mackinac Island.
 From the end of May through the beginning of September, there’s a buzz and excitement as visitors from around the world flock to enjoy the distinctive traits of Mackinac Island.

 Summer brings the most daylight hours, providing ample opportunity for things to do outdoors on Mackinac Island from early morning until late in the evening.
 It’s the most active time for hiking, biking, horseback riding, kayaking, golfing, boat charters, fishing and more in the refreshing lake breezes that give Mackinac Island the country’s best summer weather.

-Summer also brings special events to Mackinac Island including the annual Lilac Festival that celebrates the gorgeous June bloom, Fourth of July festivities including fireworks over the water and the prestigious W.T.
+Summer also brings special events including the annual Mackinac Island Lilac Festival that celebrates the gorgeous June bloom, Fourth of July festivities including fireworks over the water and the prestigious W.T.
 Rabe Stone Skipping Contest, and the Fudge Festival in August that honors Mackinac Island’s world-famous treat.

 More about summer on Mackinac Island:

 Fall on Mackinac Island is similar to spring in many ways, from smaller crowds and lower prices to cool nights and earlier sunsets.
 But instead of Mackinac Island bursting forth in colorful flowers as it does in the spring, it’s the colors of changing leaves that give Mackinac Island a striking appearance in the fall.